poovamraj/Android-Face-Detect-Library/README.md

 - **Library Dependencies Explained**

 ```
-Though it is necessary that to keep the library lean it best to
+Though it is necessary that to keep the library lean and it is best to
 avoid libaries, I have used the best and latest libraries to portray my skills

     Constraint Layout